-Each of the Board's Audit, Compensation, and Governance and Nominating Committees has a written charter, which is annually reviewed and updated if necessary.
-Copies of the committee charters are posted on the Company's website and can be viewed by going to www.torchmarkcorp.com, clicking on the Investors page and looking for the applicable committee listing under the Board of Directors heading.
+Each of the Board's Audit, Compensation, and Governance and Nominating Committees has a written charter, which is annually reviewed and updated as necessary.
+Copies of the committee charters are posted on the Company's website at https://investors.globelifeinsurance.com under the Board of Directors heading at Board Committees.
 You may also obtain a printed copy of any of these committee charters at no charge by writing the office of the Corporate Secretary at 3700 South Stonebridge Drive, McKinney, Texas 75070.